paqtcom/graphite-design-system/packages/vue/README.md

 <WayButton href="https://www.way2web.nl">Way2Web</WayButton>
 ```

-We recommend using kebab-case for our components and KebabCase for your own Vue components to make them visible distinct.
+We recommend using kebab-case for our components and PascalCase for your own Vue components to make them visible distinct.

 ### CodeSandbox example